-Data security and authentication is pretty much a university major all on its own.
+Now, cybersecurity is pretty much a university major all on its own.
 There are countless niches and sub-niches in the field, far too many for us to cover in a single week.

-Nevertheless, Lambda compressed it all down into 5 days of non-stop info and I'm here to tell you all about it.
+Somehow, Lambda compressed it all down into 5 days of non-stop info and I'm here to tell you all about it.

 If you happen to have lived under a rock over the past couple of months, let me quickly introduce you to Lambda School.
 Lambda School offers online programs in software development, UX design, data science, iOS and Android mobile development.
 The best part?
 It has no up-front costs!